-Microcode is the firmware for your processor, it is recommended to install for better performance and to receive the processor firmware updates.
-It is good to have it on your system.
+Microcode is the firmware for your processor.
+It is recommended to install for better performance and to receive the processor firmware updates.

-amd64-microcode; you must choose according to your processor.
-I have an Intel processor, that’s why I will install the
+I have an Intel processor, that’s why I install the

 6. Activate minimize to Dock

-Through the command line interface, you only have to open a terminal and run:
+With the command line way, you only have to open a terminal and run:

 gsettings set org.gnome.shell.extensions.dash-to-dock click-action 'minimize'

-To do this graphically, you must install the
+To do the same graphically, you must install the

 dconf-editor package through Synaptic.

-Once installed, open Dconf Editor go to org -> gnome -> shell -> extensions -> dash-to-dock.
-Scroll down until you find click-action.
-Here, you switch off the default value and select minimize.
+Open Dconf-editor, go to org → gnome → shell → extensions → dash-to-dock.
+Scroll down until you find click-action and switch off the default value and select minimize.

-After this, when you click on the icon of any application in the dock, it will minimize and on the second click maximize.
+After you apply this setting, applications will minimize when you click on their icons in the dock.
+On the second click, they will maximize.
 This is way better than the default behavior.

 Swap is the space on your hard drive that is used to store the data when there is not enough RAM.
-It’s faster than your hard drive, so it is better to use it at maximum.
-By default, Ubuntu has a balance swapiness value of 60, but you can force the system to use as much RAM as possible and write to the disk only when most of the RAM is in use.
+RAM is faster than your hard drive, so it is better to use it at maximum and reduce swap use.
+By default, Ubuntu has a balance swappiness value of 60, but you can force the system to use as much RAM as possible and write to the disk only when most of the RAM is in use.

-If you want to check your swapiness value, run in a terminal:
+To check your current swappiness value, run in a terminal:

 vm.swappiness = 10

-Save the changes and finally restart your computer.
-Now, you Ubunut will start writing files from RAM to a hard drive only when the RAM use reaches very high level.
+Save the changes and restart your computer.
+Now, your Ubuntu will start writing files from RAM to a hard drive only when the RAM use reaches a high level.

 8. Enable Drive Cache

-Select the disk where Ubuntu is installed.
-Open the menu and select Drive settings.
-Then, go to the Write cache tab and enable it.
+Select the disk where Ubuntu is installed, go to the Drive settings menu and enable Write cache: